c42f/tinyformat/README.rst

 a string-based ``format()`` and a ``printf()`` replacement.
 These functions can be thought of as C++ replacements for C's ``fprintf()``, ``sprintf()`` and ``printf()`` functions respectively.
-All the interface functions can take an unlimited number of input arguments if compiled with C++0x variadic templates support.
+All the interface functions can take an unlimited number of input arguments if compiled with C++11 variadic templates support.
 For C++98 compatibility, an in-source python code generator (using the excellent ``cog.py``; see http://nedbatchelder.com/code/cog/ ) has been used to generate multiple versions of the functions with up to 10 values of user-defined type.
-This maximum can be customized by setting the ``maxParams`` parameter in the code generator and regenerating the code using the command ``cog.py -r tinyformat.h``.
+This maximum can be customised by setting the ``maxParams`` parameter in the code generator and regenerating the code using the command ``cog.py -r tinyformat.h``.